Official Rugby World Cup 2023 South Africa Rugby Shirts from Nike

 The Springboks rugby shirt has been manufactured by big names, such as Cotton Traders, Canterbury, and Japanese brand Asics.
 From 2023 the Springboks have signed a new deal with sports giant Nike.

-SA Rugby CEO Jurie Roux said - “Nike and SA Rugby have agreed a six-year deal – to include the 2023 and 2027 Rugby World Cups – which will see the famous Swoosh appear on the front of the Springbok jersey for the second time.
+SA Rugby CEO Jurie Roux said - “Nike and SA Rugby have agreed on a six-year deal – to include the 2023 and 2027 Rugby World Cups – which will see the famous Swoosh appear on the front of the Springbok jersey for the second time.
 Nike was the team’s apparel partner between 1996 and 2003.”

 Their team colours are green with a gold collar, white shorts and green socks.
 The shirt will usually sport the King Protea emblem on the left chest, Springbok on the right chest and the manufacturer logo in the centre.